apache/flink/docs/dev/table/types.md

 Data Type
 ---------

-A *data type* describes the data type of a value in the table ecosystem.
+A *data type* describes the logical type of a value in the table ecosystem.
 It can be used to declare input and/or output types of operations.

 Flink's data types are similar to the SQL standard's *data type* terminology but also contain information